emberjs/website/source/blog/2018-10-15-ember-3-5-released.md

 ##### RecordData use with ModelFragments

 While most community addons have been found to work with `RecordData` versions of `ember-data`, [ember-data-model-fragments](https://github.com/lytics/ember-data-model-fragments) does not currently.
-If you use this addon, it is likely you will want to remain on `ember-data` `3.4 LTS` until the community has released a version compatible with `RecordData`.
+If you use this addon, it is likely you will want to stay on `ember-data` `3.4 LTS` until the community has released a version compatible with `RecordData`.

 If you use `ember-data-model-fragments`, helping to refactor it to make use of `RecordData` (or supply bugfixes to `ember-data` if required) would be greatly appreciated.